nextstrain/auspice/docs-src/docs/build-static/api.md

 * Customisation config
   * function to transform URLs
   * config options to transform URLs (instead of a function)
-* explination of `auspice build --static` and related
+* explanation of `auspice build --static` and related